Suzanne Roquette

 Suzanne Roquette (30 August 1942 – 28 May 2020) was a German actress.
-She is best known for her role as Main Mission Operative Tanya Alexander in Year One of the science fiction television series Space: 1999.
-Space: 1999 costar Prentis Hancock noted her death on Facebook on May 29, 2020 and Nick Tate memorialized Suzanne on his Facebook page on May 30.
+Born in either Weimar or Berlin, she is best known for her role as Main Mission operative Tanya Alexander in Year 1 of the British science fiction television series Space: 1999, appearing in 22 episodes.

+Roquette was diagnosed with acute kidney injury in the 1990s and underwent a kidney transplant in 2015.
+She was a longtime adherent of Soka Gakkai International.
+Following her death in 2020, she was cremated at Beckenham Crematorium and Cemetery after a Buddhist funeral.